nitaicharan/devdocs.nvim/README.md

 ## Usage

-To use the documentations from nvim-devdocs, you need to install it by executing `:DevdocsInstall`.
+To use the documentations from devdocs.nvim, you need to install it by executing `:DevdocsInstall`.
 The documentation is indexed and built during the download.
 Since the building process is done synchronously and may block input, you may want to download larger documents (more than 10MB) in headless mode: `nvim --headless +"DevdocsInstall rust"`.

 ## Commands